 One of the main things which grabbed me with Space Invaders Extreme was the visuals.
 The game itself is much more zoomed in than your standard Space Invaders game, yet you can still clearly see everything that’s going on.
 Well, it’s clear until you begin to destroy the unwanted visitors!
 The game is very colourful, every enemy you kill explodes into smaller blocks with a flash of light, filling the screen with a psychedelic array of colours and debris.
 Chaining attacks only further fills your screen like it’s bonfire night (or the 4th of July) and you’re watching a mighty fireworks display.

-To top off the groovy visuals, you can opt to have a video running in the background, a video which enhances the gameplay with many pretty patterns and colourful shapes.
+To top off the groovy visuals, you can opt to have a video running in the background, a video that enhances the gameplay with many pretty patterns and colourful shapes.
 I imagine anyone who plays the game whilst under the influence of a certain drug (which I don’t condone) will have a serious mindf*ck whilst playing it – similar to what I thought about Tetris Effect.
 Thankfully, if you suffer from epilepsy, or are beginning to get a headache, you can turn off the background in the settings – but there are still flashing lights within the game.

-Another welcome aspect to the game is the introduction to bosses and even a map system.
+Another welcome aspect of the game is the introduction to bosses and even a map system.
 Based on how you perform within each of the levels, you’ll sometimes get the choice to alter your route in the main map and divert towards another pathway.
 There are 11 stages in total, each with varying difficulty, but you’ll only play five in each playthrough so you’ll have to replay the game and aim to get a higher score without dying if you wish to go down the other routes.
 The bosses are creative and require you to think fast and adapt to the situation, aiming for their weak points whilst taking out their smaller minions.

 Upon completing the game once, you have a few options on what to do next.
 You can enter Free Play and replay any of the stages you’ve already encountered and beaten, or you can take on the much harder Extreme pathway.
 This much harder mode only has five stages (with no branching pathways), but it’ll take you a while to master it as the enemies here are more aggressive.

-Now, as much as I love this game and enjoy all the upgrades and new mechanics the developers have implemented, there is something which they didn’t include within this 2018 remaster – multiplayer.
+Now, as much as I love this game and enjoy all the upgrades and new mechanics the developers have implemented, there is something that they didn’t include within this 2018 remaster – multiplayer.
 The 2008 DS version allowed for online gameplay against strangers, the PSP also supported multiplayer but it was limited to the local AD-HOC mode.
 Backbone Entertainment ported the game to Xbox Live Arcade in 2009 which was essentially the same only with the background visuals we see in this new version and a four-player cooperative mode (I’m unsure if it was local or online).